GlenRoarke/GlenRoarke/README.md

 - 👋 Hi, I’m @GlenRoarke
-- 👀 I’m interested in bioinformatics and biological data analysis
+- 👀 I’m interested in bioinformatics, data science and Business Intelligence
 - 🌱 I’m currently studying an MSc in bioinformatics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...